octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The execution of the code produces a new storage state and operations.
 The operations produced by this invocation are some new invocations of other smart contracts.

-//TODO (we can make postconditions checking the returned operations but not if the operation triggers another smart contract)
+//TODO (we can make post-conditions checking the returned operations but not if the operation triggers another smart contract)
-> Since the proof of smart contract interactions is not doable currently , the _Vote_ example  will consider that there are no operation produced.
+> Since the proof of smart contract interactions is not doable currently , the _Vote_ example  will consider that there are no operations produced.
 Some collaboration between Nomadic and Archetype has been started to make proof on smart contract interactions.

-#### Formally modeling the execution of a tezos smart contract
+#### Formally modeling the execution of a Tezos smart contract

-Now let's se how do we formulate formally **the execution of the Michelson script**.
+Now let's see how do we formulate formally **the execution of the Michelson script**.

-As we have seen the **the execution of the Michelson script** produces a new storage (we consider there are no operation produced).
+As we have seen the **the execution of the Michelson script** produces a new storage state (we consider there are no operations produced).
 So, formally speaking:
 ```
 EXECUTION(CODE,arguments,storage) produces a new storage
 ```

 The execution of code is done by evaluating a sequence of Michelson instruction for a given initial stack (an `eval` function is provided by _Coq_).
-The execution of code also requires a context and a quantity of gas to be able to execute each instruction (requirement defined by Mi-cho-coq).
+The execution of code also requires a context and a quantity of gas to be able to execute each instruction (requirement defined by Mi-Cho-Coq).
 So the execution of code can be formalized as:

 ```
 eval env CODE fuel (arguments,storage) = return (newstorage)